domagojk/cycle-grid-driver/README.md

 # Cycle Grid

-A driver used for communcation between cycle components keeping them loosely coupled accross application.
+A driver used for communcation between Cycle.js components keeping them loosely coupled accross application.
-Designed for creating an arhitecture where there would not be one main function and Cycle.js components can be separated and work “in parallel”.
+Designed for creating an arhitecture where components could be separated to work “in parallel” rather than creating parent-child relationships by using one main function

 ```
 npm install cycle-grid-driver